-YEARS 1 AND 2:
+Years 1 and 2:

-The UCR School of Medicine has reviewed and updated its policy on unexcused absences.
-The Medical Education Committee (MEC) has determined that students should attend all scheduled educational activities, but will be required to attend all sessions labeled as mandatory.
-Required sessions include, but are not limited to, laboratory sessions, problem-based learning (PBL) modules, clinical skills, doctoring, and longitudinal ambulatory care experiences (LACE).
+Students should attend all scheduled educational activities but will be required to attend all sessions labeled as mandatory.
+Required sessions include, but are not limited to, laboratory sessions, case-based learning (CBL) modules, clinical skills, doctoring, and longitudinal ambulatory care experiences (LACE).
 Block Directors may designate additional sessions as required in the course syllabus.